Zeyu-Li/Unity-Tutorial-3D/README.md

 4. Create an animations controller and rename it.
 Also double click it
 5. It will open up the Animator window so right click and click Create State -> Empty
 6. Open the new empty state and rename it.
 Afterwards, change the motion to the imported motion (ie, it would be Torus|TorusAcion for my animation (seen above))
-7. Add an **Animator **to the animated object in scene and add the controller.
+7. Add an **Animator **to the animated object in the scene and add the controller.
 If you enable the animator the animation plays.
 With this in mind, I will use an event to enable the animation [later](#3events)